 A number of techniques may be used to forecast future traffic volume, routes and vessel types.
 Developers’ proposals for appropriate techniques for predicting future densities and types of traffic should be discussed with MCA at the commencement of the risk assessment.

-Vessel ypes, routes and operational areas
+Vessel types, routes and operational areas

 Various techniques may be used in assessing prime considerations such as whether the growth of traffic densities, or of vessel types, size, draft, etc., might lead to the non-viability of major traffic routes or operations due to the OREI location.